Thursday, November 09, 2006

 Silchar: India's Last Railway Station in the East

-An Ode to India's Frontier Railway Station in the EastNo longer do I hear the crowds gather,
+An Ode to India's Frontier Railway Station in the EastNo longer do I hear the crowds gather, busy, smiling and the swagger, my gait lies forlorn, torn asunder in the sands of time yonder!

 The Silchar Railway Station: A Glory battered by modernity